RainbowMiner/RainbowMiner/README.md

 The assignment is done, using either [C]onfiguration->[M]iners or directly edited into the miners.config.txt file.
 Find your miner, the device it will use, plus the algorithm and put the profile's name into the field "**OCprofile**"

-## AUTOSTART / CREATE A SETUP FOR NEW RIGS
+## COPY CURRENT CONFIGURATION TO NEW RIGS

 RainbowMiner comes with an easy setup configuration.